2.7 – Deconstructing a Pitch

 The Pitch Pool

-In ETEC522 we once created and maintained a “Pitch Pool” of local, real-world venture pitches to serve as an authentic learning resource.
+In ETEC522 we once maintained a “Pitch Pool” of local, real-world venture pitches to serve as an authentic learning resource.
 However, since the dawn of the YouTube age, the web is full of lots of examples of real people pitching real ideas.
 Television has also got into the act with “Dragon’s Den”.